IsaacChan96/Family-Guy-Chatbot-/README.md

 series is that the tone and type of replies are more consistent.
 Additionally, you can guess which character has replied you if you are familair enough with the series.

+I have included R codes, titled under "Webscrape", which holds the codes for the webscraping through R.The text file for the conversations have also been uploaded, which allows you to bypass the scraping process.

 ### Acknowledgements

 Much of the architecture for the Transformer model has been adapted from a blog by Bryan M. Li.